-In Italy, as elsewhere, lamb—especially the milk-fed baby lamb called abbacchio—is strongly associated with the Springtime.
-Roman cookery has some wonderful lamb dishes, such as the grilled rib chops known as scottadito (see this post) and lamb roasted with potatoes known as abbacchio al forno con le patate (see this post for something very similar) as well as lamb braised with rosemary, vinegar and finished with a touch of mashed anchovy called abbacchio alla cacciatora.
+In Italy, as elsewhere, lamb—especially the milk-fed baby lamb called abbacchio—is strongly associated with the Spring.
+Roman cookery has some wonderful lamb dishes, such as the grilled rib chops known as scottadito and lamb roasted with potatoes known as abbacchio al forno con le patate as well as lamb braised with rosemary, vinegar and finished with a touch of mashed anchovy called abbacchio alla cacciatora.

-Slightly less usual but equally good is this dish of braised lamb with lemon and egg sauce.
+Slightly less usual but equally good is this dish of Lamb Stew with Egg and Lemon.
 The term ‘brodettato‘, literally ‘in a little broth’, is more or less synonymous with the term ‘fricassea’; they both refer to braises that are thickened just before serving with a lemon and egg finish.
 The technique is wonderful with lamb, but it is widely used with vegetables, too (as in this post on green beans in fricassea).

 This dish is traditionally eaten at Easter, lamb and egg being symbols of the crucifixion and resurrection, but in my book it is too good to reserve for a single day of the year.
 The truly authentic version, by the way, is capretto brodettato, made with baby goat (aka kid) but since neither baby goat nor baby lamb is very common these days, at least here in the US, I have prepared the dish with good old fashioned lamb stew meat.

-NOTES: The trickiest part of the dish is the final addition of the lemon and egg mixture.
+The trickiest part of making Lamb Stew with Egg and Lemon is the final addition of the lemon and egg mixture.
 If you let it cook too long or get too hot, the egg may curdle and the sauce will ‘break’, so let it just thicken to the point where the sauce will coat a spoon and remove it immediately from the heat.
 (NB: The residual heat from the pot will continue to cook the egg and thicken the sauce, so allow for that.)
 If things seem to be getting out of hand, add a few more drops of lemon juice, which should cool the sauce enough to prevent it from separating.
 If you are using a terracotta or enameled cast iron cooking vessel, you may well find that the pot retains enough residual heat that you need not put it back on the heat at all.

-Some recipes for this dish, including the one in La cucina romana e del Lazio by Livio Jannattoni, from Newton & Compton’s wonderful Quest’Italia series, call for braising the lamb meat until only a minimal amount of liquid is left in the pot—but I prefer ‘brothier’ version, so I add a bit more water if need be during braising, which gives you lots of delicious sauce to fare la scarpetta.
+Some recipes for Lamb Stew with Egg and Lemon, including the one in La cucina romana e del Lazio by Livio Jannattoni, from Newton & Compton’s wonderful Quest’Italia series, call for braising the lamb meat until only a minimal amount of liquid is left in the pot—but I prefer ‘brothier’ version, so I add a bit more water if need be during braising, which gives you lots of delicious sauce to fare la scarpetta.

 Post scriptum: The slaughtering and eating of baby lamb for Easter is an age-old tradition in Italy and one that the first generation of immigrants to America maintained—or at least they did in my family.
 According to family legend, in the old days, my great aunt would buy a live baby lamb in the market, still baaing, bring it home and keep it in the bathtub.
 Then, the day before Easter, she would take a sharp knife and…. well, you can imagine the rest of the story.